 - 2 tablespoons pure maple syrup or rice malt syrup

-- To make the base: add the base ingredients to a high speed blender or food processor and blend until it resembles fine crumbs and sticks together when pressed.
+- Make base layer: add the base ingredients to a high speed blender or food processor and blend until it resembles fine crumbs and sticks together when pressed.
 Spoon mixture into a lined slice tin and press down with the back of a spoon.
 Place it in the freezer.

-- To make the raspberry layer, blend all raspberry layer ingredients except the coconut oil in a high speed blender until smooth.
+- Make raspberry layer, blend all raspberry layer ingredients except the coconut oil in a high speed blender until smooth.
 Add coconut oil and blend until well combined.
 Add to the base and smooth over with a spatula or back of a spoon and place into the freezer for at least 1 hour to set.

-- Remove from the tin, slice straight away and store in an airtight container in the freezer (I recommend the freezer as the raspberry layer softens easily).
+- Cut and storage, Remove from the tin, slice straight away and store in an airtight container in the freezer (I recommend the freezer as the raspberry layer softens easily).

 - The cook time does not include the time is takes to freeze.